AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 To enable stitching on an event dataset within the Connections UI:

-* The schema on which the dataset is based must have defined:
+* The schema on which the dataset is based should have:

   * multiple fields that are configured as an identity, and which allows you to select different values for a persistent ID and a person ID.
   * at least one field that is marked as primary identity with an associated namespace in case you want to use Identity Map and the primary identity namespace for persistent ID or person ID.